sirixdb/sirixdb.github.io/docs/jsoniq-tutorial.md

 jn:open('mycol.jn','resource2',xs:dateTime('2023-11-19T22:23:00'))
 ```

-Result is the second revision (as the third revision was committed one day later):
+The result is the second revision (as the third revision was committed one day later):

 ```json
 {"bar":true}
 ```

-Of course the system times, when a specific revision has been created is different.
+Of course, the system times, when a specific revision has been created are different on your computer.